amascolo/amascolo.github.io/content/authors/admin/_index.md

 <!-- ## About Me -->

-I'm a postgraduate supervised by [Amir Shaikhha](https://amirsh.github.io/) at the School of Informatics.
+I am a postgraduate supervised by [Amir Shaikhha](https://amirsh.github.io/) at the School of Informatics.
 My research goal is to spearhead progress in AI by improving libraries and abstractions.

-Previously, I was an engineer at deep tech startups, joined [Entrepreneur First](https://www.joinef.com/), and worked as a quantitative developer on systematic futures and market making desks.
+Previously, I worked as an engineer at deep tech startups, joined [Entrepreneur First](https://www.joinef.com/), and was a quantitative developer on systematic strategies and market making desks.